Is there a large red lump appearing by the side of your dog’s anus? Or perhaps it’s clear that the swelling is rapidly progressing into an abscess?

 If the rupture is left untreated or complications arise, then surgery may be required to remove the anal glands.
 Discuss these options with your vet.

-Emergency Help for Anal Gland Ruptures
+Emergency Vet for Anal Gland Ruptures

-If you’re unable to reach your own vets and need to get hold of someone urgently about an anal gland rupture and the actions you should take, you can now ask to speak to a licensed vet around the clock through Vetster
+If you’re unable to reach your own vets and need to get hold of someone urgently about an anal gland rupture and the actions you should take, you can now ask to speak to a licensed vet around the clock through Vetster.

 Ensuring that you have adequate insurance for your dog will take the stress out of any ongoing problems.
-Check that you are happy with the level of cover you are being provided with as some insurers may not cover the initial cost of treatment for an anal gland abscess.
+Check that you are happy with the level of cover you are being provided as some insurers may not cover the initial cost of treatment for an anal gland abscess.